fb pixel code

 • Reveal areas of decay that may not be visible to the dentist’s eye

-• Identify bone loss resulting from gum disease and reveal decay occurring under an existing filling
+• Identify bone loss resulting from gum disease and reveal decay occurring under an existing dental filling

 • Find changes in the bone or root canals caused by infection